Pepper-Man/Ascension/README.md

 # Usage
 * Download the latest release, or compile your own version.
 * Extract any required H2 BSP or Scenario tags to XML with `tool export-tag-to-xml`.
 E.g. `tool export-tag-to-xml "C:\Program Files (x86)\Steam\steamapps\common\H2EK\tags\scenarios\solo\03a_oldmombasa\earthcity_1.scenario_structure_bsp" "C:\Program Files (x86)\Steam\steamapps\common\H2EK\tags\scenarios\solo\03a_oldmombasa\earthcity_1.xml"`
+* Extract and import the H2 BSP .ASS files into H3 as normal.
+If using the scenario object converter, it is recommended to remove any xref'd scenery objects and `?machine?` objects from the BSP via blender before using Ascension to avoid duplicates.
 * I cannot distribute the required ManagedBlam.dll, so you will need to either:
     * Copy your Halo 3 ManagedBlam.dll (found in "H3EK\bin") into the same folder as this exe
     * Alternatively, simply place the files of this program directly into your "H3EK\bin" directory.